bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO clean up unused crap across all files

+-- TODO deconstruction planner doesn't affect dummy turrets, but it should

+-- TODO Make the searchlight effect during the daytime a heat haze glimmer kinda thing

+-- TODO Use the on_nth_tick(tick, f) to handle timer checking at a more reasonable, albiet less accurate rate (like, for checking if we should unboost turrets)

+on_nth_tick(tick, f)

+Register a handler to run every nth tick(s).
+When the game is on tick 0 it will trigger all registered handlers.

+Parameters
+tick :: uint or array of uint: The nth-tick(s) to invoke the handler on.
+Passing nil as the only parameter will unregister all nth-tick handlers. f :: function(NthTickEvent): The handler to run.
+Passing nil will unregister the handler for the provided ticks.

 -- TODO ask on forums about saving / loading events, so we can restore turrets on save, recalculate unimportant tables on load, etc